 Menstrual cycles happen once a month to prepare for a possible pregnancy.
-If a pregnancy doesn't occur then the lining of the uterus sheds and the period will start.
+If a pregnancy doesn't occur then the uterine lining sheds and the period will start.
 A typical menstrual cycle is 28 days long and will occur around every 24-38 days.
-However, each woman is different, and cycles can vary each month .
-Periods usually last somewhere between 4-8 days.
+While periods usually last somewhere between 4-8 days, there isn't a definitive "normal period length."
+Each person is different, and cycles can vary each month [ 1 ] depending on a variety of factors.

 Signs your period is too heavy, long, or irregular

 It's important to remember that what's 'normal' for your friend, will be different for you.
 However, there are some things that tell us whether our periods aren't quite right and we need to speak to our doctor.

 Each period, most women and people who menstruate will lose 60 milliliters (around 2.02 ounces) of blood, which is around 4 tablespoons.
 On average that means it would take 4 hours for a pad or tampon to become full.
 If a person is bleeding around 80 milliliters each period (around 2.70 ounces) they are considered to have heavy bleeding .

 Physical signs of heavy periods include:

 Heavy periods can have a huge impact on our emotional state too such as,:

 It's important to recognize that heavy menstrual bleeding has a major impact on a person’s quality of life, and any interventions should aim to improve this rather than just focusing on blood loss.